-The House Officer Quality & Safety Committee (HOQSC) is a multidisciplinary, resident-led committee focused on improving clinical care across the health system.
-The University of Michigan Health System has over 1,200 house officers working alongside faculty, nurses and students to provide patient care.
-Understanding that house officers deliver a large portion of the direct clinical care to our patients, this committee was developed by the Office of Clinical Affairs and endorsed by the Office of Graduate Medical Education to more fully leverage the unique front-line experiences of our residents.
-Participation in this committee engages our residents in patient safety and quality improvement efforts across University of Michigan Health System.
+The House Officer Quality & Safety Committee (HOQSC) is a multidisciplinary, resident-led committee focused on improving clinical care across the health system which has over 1,200 house officers working alongside faculty, nurses and students to provide patient care.
+Understanding that house officers deliver a large portion of the direct clinical care to our patients, this committee was developed to more fully leverage the unique front-line experiences of our residents.
+Participation in this committee engages our residents in patient safety and quality improvement efforts across the University of Michigan Health System.

 Michigan Pediatrics Advocacy Collaborative Team

-Michigan Pediatrics Advocacy Collaborative Team, (MPACT), is a resident led initiative focused on addressing health disparities, lobbying for pediatric public policy issues, and advocating for children throughout the state of Michigan.
-The mission of MPACT is to educate pediatrics residents on the needs of our patient population, and be a voice for all of our “little victors” in the political arena, as well as promote local advocacy and volunteer opportunities.
-Children do not have the right to vote, so as pediatricians we have a duty to protect them, stand up for their medical and public health needs, and educate our legislators.
+Michigan Pediatrics Advocacy Collaborative Team, is a resident-led initiative focused on addressing health disparities, lobbying for pediatric public policy issues, and advocating for children throughout the state of Michigan.
+The mission of MPACT is to educate residents on the needs of our patient population, advocate for all of our “little victors” in the political arena, and promote local advocacy and volunteer opportunities.

 Residency Advisory Warriorz